 Multi-touch attribution is more complex than single-touch attribution—it gives you a better picture of what’s going on across your customer journey, and it’s also a really effective way of helping you understand that journey and what is having a bigger impact.
 Now, obviously, these models are different in their complexity, so let’s take you though them.

 So when we’re talking about linear multi-touch attribution, what we’re looking at here is the customer journey of a start to a purchase, and you can see this is broken up into a few stages.
-And with linear multi-touch attribution, all we’re simply doing is giving every touch an equal weighting.
+And with linear attribution model, all we’re simply doing is giving every touch an equal weighting.
 In this example, there are 10 touches, so each of those touches get 10 percent of the credit of whatever that purchase may have been—that works out to be $1,000 per touch.
 So this is a simplistic way of looking at an end-to-end journey; it’s the most simple version of multi-touch attribution and an extension from looking at single touch, such as first or last touch, it’s a much more comprehensive model.
 It often has different names such as blended attribution or mixed attribution or even blended-mixed attribution.

 Now if we take a step further into multi-touch attribution, we can look at what we call weighted attribution.
 So what we have here—we entered in journey with those few stages again and what we simply do is start to apply weightings to each of these various stages.
 So in this example, I’m going to apply a 30 percent weighting to the start and the end of the journey.
 This particular journey seems to be heavily favored in terms of we’re going to overweight things, in terms of how we get people into the funnel, and then we’re also going to reward the touches that close that journey.